Hydrothermal vent microbial communities

 The hydrothermal vent microbial community includes all unicellular organisms that live and reproduce in a chemically distinct area around hydrothermal vents.
 These include organisms in the microbial mat, free floating cells, or bacteria in an endosymbiotic relationship with animals.
 Chemolithoautotrophic bacteria derive nutrients and energy from the geological activity at Hydrothermal vents to fix carbon into organic forms.
 Viruses are also a part of the hydrothermal vent microbial community and their influence on the microbial ecology in these ecosystems is a burgeoning field of research.

 Hydrothermal vents are located where the tectonic plates are moving apart and spreading.
 This allows water from the ocean to enter into the crust of the earth where it is heated by the magma.
 The increasing pressure and temperature forces the water back out of these openings, on the way out, the water accumulates dissolved minerals and chemicals from the rocks that it encounters.
-There are generally three kinds of vents that occur and are all characterized by its temperature and chemical composition.
-There are generally three kinds of vents that occur, and are all characterized by its temperature and chemical composition; diffuse vents, white smoker vents, and black smoker vents.
+There are generally three kinds of vents that occur, and are all characterized by temperature and chemical composition: diffuse vents, white smoker vents, and black smoker vents.
 Due to the absence of sunlight at these ocean depths, energy is provided by chemosynthesis where symbiotic bacteria and archaea form the bottom of the food chain and are able to support a variety of organisms such as Riftia pachyptila and Alvinella pompejana.
 These organisms use this symbiotic relationship in order to use and obtain the chemical energy that is released at these hydrothermal vent areas.

 Environmental properties

 A cloud of effluent being violently expelled by a hydrothermal vent.

-Although there is a large variation in temperatures at the surface of the water with the seasonal changes in depths of the thermocline, the temperatures underneath the thermocline and the waters near the deep sea are relatively constant.
+Although there is a large variation in temperatures at the surface of the water with seasonal changes, in depths of the thermocline, the temperatures underneath the thermocline and the waters near the deep sea are relatively constant.
 No changes are caused by seasonal effects or annual changes.
 These temperatures stay in the range of 0–3 °C with the exception of the waters immediately surrounding the hydrothermal vents, which can get as high as 407 °C. These waters are prevented from boiling due to the high pressure at those depths.

 With increasing depth, the high pressure begins to take effect.
 The pressure increases by about 10 megapascals (MPa) for every kilometre of vertical distance.
 This means that hydrostatic pressure can reach up to 110 MPa at the depths of the trenches.

 Salinity remains relatively constant within the deep seas around the world, at 35 parts per thousand.

 Although there is very little light in the hydrothermal vent environment, photosynthetic organisms have been found.
 However, the energy that the majority of organisms use comes from chemosynthesis.
 The organisms use the minerals and chemicals that come out of the vents.